nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 Conclusion

-While this adaptive feature demonstrates Tesla’s technological sophistication, it introduces subjectivity into the odometer system, diverging from the objective nature of traditional odometers.Stay tuned for further analysis on how this issue affects real-world Tesla ownership.
+While this adaptive feature demonstrates Tesla's technological sophistication, it introduces subjectivity into the odometer system, diverging from the objective nature of traditional odometers.Stay tuned for further analysis on how this issue affects real-world Tesla ownership.

 ```